brittAnderson/histPsychol/whereToStart.rst

 ..
 [8] The Stanford Encyclopedia of Philosophy (an excellent resource) has a nice biography of `Locke <http://plato.stanford.edu/entries/locke/>`_.

 ..
+[9] Thomas Willis is often thought of as the `founder of neuroscience <http://www.nature.com/nrn/journal/v5/n4/full/nrn1369.html>`_.
+He probably rendered the first clinical description of `myasthenia gravis <http://www.sciencedirect.com/science/article/pii/S0960896605002567>`_, and really impressed the locals when he appeared to bring a `woman back to life <http://www.jstor.org/stable/29509089%20>`_.
+That is a great advertisement for a physician.
+But mostly his advances seem to have rested on his documentation of the cases he saw, his collation of similar cases, and his continuity in seeing what happened to his patients over time.

-[9] There are several copies of this on the archive.org website.
+..
+[10] There are several copies of this on the archive.org website.
 This one has a nice picture of the author and looks impressively old.

 ..
-[10] Although it is incredibly common to refer to Locke's claim as saying that the mind was a *tabula rasa* (or a blank slate).
+[11] Although it is incredibly common to refer to Locke's claim as saying that the mind was a *tabula rasa* (or a blank slate).
 That terminology actually comes from Aristotle's *De Anima*.